State Machine

 Introduction

-The State Machine is core protocol component responsible for maintaining and updating the state of the blockchain as it progresses it represents the collective state of all accounts, validators, and other relevant data stored on the blockchain.
+The State Machine is a core protocol component responsible for maintaining and updating the state of the blockchain as it progresses.
+It represents the collective state of all accounts, validators, and other relevant data stored on the blockchain.

 Accounts